 By Ana Snyder, M.S., Exercise Physiology; CPT, FNS

 If we’re being honest, re-wearing gym clothes is something we’ve all been guilty of.
 There are contradictory theories on how often you should wash athleisure wear.
 Is it necessary to wash your gym clothes after every workout, or can you wear them a couple of times before you throw them in your laundry basket?
 Workout clothes can lose their stretch if they’re washed too often.
 So while they absorb more sweat and dead skin cells than your regular clothes, meaning you will want to wash them often, they are more fragile and need to be handled with care.
 Detergent and fabric softeners can literally destroy your clothes if they’re misused!
+Let’s get to the bottom of the question, “Should you wash your workout clothes every time?”
 Here are a few tips to help with the care of your athletic clothing.

 Let’s back up a second and think about how much laundry detergent to use per wash.
 If detergent is a major culprit for ruining your clothes, how can you get the stink out?
 First things first, stop using extra detergent to kill the smell!
 Extra detergent actually makes your clothes smell like mildew.
 The excess builds up on your gear and traps dead skin cells, giving mold and fungus the perfect environment to thrive.
 Nasty!
 The best way to use detergent is to add a little less than the bottle tells you to for your load size.